-- The grey box approach to penetration testing is a combination of white box and black box where the pentesters are provided with limited information about the target.
+- The grey box approach to penetration testing is a combination of the white box and the black box where the pentesters are provided with limited information about the target.

 The penetration testing phases that we will discuss here are relevant for all of these approaches.